mikupush/server/README.md

   # Log output.
 Possible values: console, file
   # Default: console
   output: console
-  # Log file name, used when output is file
+  # It configures the log file name prefix if the output is set to file.
-  file: server.log
+  # For example, if the value is "server", the log file will be named "server.2025-12-11-14.log".
+  file_prefix: server
   # Log directory, used when output is file
   # Platform-specific default if not specified:
   # - Linux: /var/log/io.mikupush.server